wagtail/wagtail/docs/reference/pages/model_reference.rst

     .. attribute:: objects

-        This manager is used to retrieve all of the ``Revision`` objects in the database
+        This manager is used to retrieve all of the ``Revision`` objects in the database.

         Example: